Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: Approach to chemical equilibrium

-Downstream of a strong shock, where fully recombined freestream gas experiences sudden heating, this nonequilibrium factor will start out at $z_r = 0$.
+Downstream of a strong shock, where fully recombined freestream gas experiences sudden heating, this concentration ratio will start out at $\zeta = 0$.
 At such conditions the non-Boltzmann factors should take on the previously found values $f_{k}^\mathrm{NB} = 0.5$ and $f_{\varepsilon}^\mathrm{NB} = 0.85$ to accurately reproduce the QSS dissociation and vibrational energy removal rates.
-As the gas is advected downstream and relaxes toward post-shock thermal and chemical equilibrium, $z_r$ will gradually approach unity.
+As the gas is advected downstream and relaxes toward post-shock thermal and chemical equilibrium, $\zeta$ will gradually approach unity.
 At this point the variable non-Boltzmann factors should both approach unity themselves, so as to reproduce the correct equilibrium reaction and vibrational energy removal rates.
-Finally, in boundary layers forming near cold surfaces, or in nozzle expansion flows of partially dissociated air, approach to chemical equilibrium can occur from the opposite direction, starting out from some value $z_r > 1$ and gradually approaching unity as atoms recombine.
-At present we do not know which precise values the non-Boltzmann factors should take on under such conditions.
+Finally, in boundary layers forming near cold surfaces, or in nozzle expansion flows of partially dissociated air, approach to chemical equilibrium will occur from the opposite direction, starting out from some concentration ratio $\zeta > 1$ and gradually approaching $\zeta = 1$ as atoms recombine.
+At present we do not know which precise values the two non-Boltzmann factors should take on under such conditions, but there are grounds to expect them both to be greater than unity in a recombination-dominated gas.

-Recent three-body QCT~\cite{geistfeld23a}, Molecular Dynamics-based~\cite{pahlani23a} and state-resolved master equation studies~\cite{macdonald24a} all suggest that recombination preferentially produces diatoms with vibrational energies close to the recombining species' dissociation threshold, causing over-population in the high-energy tail of the diatom's vibrational distribution.
-This in turn potentially leads to non-Boltzmann factors greater than unity in a recombination-dominated gas.
-However, at this time we do not have first-principles results for recombining flows.
-Therefore, we choose to cap both non-Boltzmann factors at unity for this recombining regime and propose a linear interpolation function that spans all three limiting cases:
+The reasoning is as follows.
+In net-recombining flows where dissociation is negligible, preferential formation of molecules possessing internal energies close to the dissociation threshold $D_0$ (a.k.a. preferential recombination) may cause temporary over-population in the high-energy tail of the diatom's vibrational energy distribution.
+Such a sudden over-abundance of highly excited diatoms, themselves prime candidates for dissociation, in turn may lead to non-Boltzmann correction factors greater than unity.
+Note that preferential recombination, the counterpart to preferential dissociation, has been observed in recent three-body QCT~\cite{geistfeld23a} and Molecular Dynamics-based~\cite{pahlani23a} studies, as well as a recent state-resolved master equation study~\cite{macdonald24a}.
+Indeed, in state-specific master equation modeling, preferential recombination into rovibrational levels close to $D_0$ is a necessary consequence of enforcing detailed balance relations for state-specific dissociation-recombination reaction pairs (e.g. see Eq.~(11) in Ref.~\cite{KimB2013} or the equivalent Eq.~(5) in Ref.~\cite{PanesiJSM2013}).